 Define and explain exactly what satisfaction will look like for your client.
-Details about performance or specific results, like in the skincare example above, allow your client to understand they have a greater risk not buying your product or service.
+Details about performance or specific results, like in the skincare example above, allow your client to understand what they can expect when purchasing your product.
+With this clear image, they can easily see that they have a greater risk not buying your product or service.
 Remember that clients are not buying a product or service; they are responding to the advantages your product or service will produce for them.
-So help them clearly focus and appreciate exactly what that result should be.
+So help them clearly focus and appreciate exactly what result they can expect.
 The more specifically you tell people what “satisfaction” looks like, the more compelled they become to act in order to receive that benefit for themselves.

 Understand your clients’ obstacles